jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 -   [Creating a Final Specification](#creating_a_final_specification)

+When a review Pull Request is received, the Specification Committee appoints a _mentor_ to help the project team ensure the quality of the request.
-The EMO initiates a specification committee ballot by sending an email on the public Jakarta EE Specification Committee (<jakarta.ee-spec@eclipse.org>) mailing list that describes the nature of the vote (creation/progress/release) and includes pointers to the PR request containing the proposed release content (e.g. release review
+The _Specification committee Mentor_ initiates a specification committee ballot by sending an email on the public Jakarta EE Specification Committee (<jakarta.ee-spec@eclipse.org>) mailing list that describes the nature of the vote (creation/progress/release) and includes pointers to the PR request containing the proposed release content (e.g. release review